Gravitational

 opposite orientation of the basis.

-gravitational stress-energy tensor, the gravitational energy of a body is
+tensor, the gravitational energy of a body is determined indirectly.
+For

-and the corresponding change in the volume differential in the integral of the
+change in the volume differential in the integral of the mass under influence

 from the Hilbert-Einstein equation for the metric.